 The next day we headed to Alice Springs airport to collect our second car hire of our Northern Territory road trip that we booked through Thrifty.
 We had booked another 4WD but unfortunately they were out so swapped us for a 2WD.
 Luckily the roads to Uluru-Kata Tjuta National Park and the Ayers Rock resort are all sealed so we managed fine without a 4WD.
 We decided to drive directly to Kata-Tjuta in time to do a hike, and the drive took just under 6 hours through the desert, red dirt and bright blue skies.
 We saw a wild camel by the side of the road – the only reason for any semblance of traffic on this long drive!

 Our next day was spent experiencing sunrise over Uluru from the sunrise viewing platform, which I think I preferred to sunset but only just!
-We then hired bikes from Outback Cycling to cycle the 10km base walk around Uluru.
+There are so many ways to explore Uluru, whether you’re exploring Uluru with kids or as a couple like we were.
+We decided to hire bikes from Outback Cycling to cycle the 10km base walk around Uluru.
 I loved cycling this, it’s amazing to be able to see the many facets of Uluru up close without having to struggle walking in the intense heat, and would recommend this over the camel or Segway tours that are available – in fact we were actually going faster than the Segway’s and overtook at least 2 groups.

 As you make your way around the base, there are various points that are sacred to the Anangu people and they ask you respectfully not to take photos.
 I was really disappointed to see fellow tourists of various nationalities and ages completely disregarding these signs and snapping away, so I urge anyone intending to visit Uluru to please think carefully about your decisions and to respect the traditional owners who are kindly allowing us to visit this unique part of the world.
-I won’t get into the debate over the Uluru climb, but needless to say we chose not to climb and I look forward to its planned closure in October 2019.
+I won’t get into the debate over the Uluru climb, but needless to say we chose not to climb and I’ve welcomed it closure as of October 2019.

 We were lucky to visit Uluru during the Field of Light exhibition, which will be in place until December 2020.
 This critically acclaimed installation by Bruce Munro is made up of 50,000 individual spindles of light with Uluru silhouetted in the background.
 There are various ways to experience the Field of Lights, and we decided to combine it with the well-known Sounds of Silence Uluru dining experience.
 If you’re not sure what to wear to Sounds of Silence Uluru, I recommend wrapping up warm and wearing closed-toe shoes – I opted for jeans and a jumper with hiking boots.
 Sounds of Silence Uluru starts with a complimentary bus transfer from your accommodation to a dedicated viewing platform over Uluru.